Pruning coupled with learning, ensembles of minimal neural networks, and future of XAI: Discussion

 \section{Discussion}

-In this paper we presented a general description of the NN pruning problems and possible solutions based on the first order estimation of sensitivity indicators.
-The first order evaluation of sensitivity indicators were proposed 30 years ago \cite{gorban1990training}, explained in detail in \cite{mirkes1998neurocomputer}, \cite{gorban1996neural}, and illustrated by various examples \cite{gordienko1993construction}, \cite{gorban1995neural}.
+In this paper, we presented a general description of the NN pruning problems and reviewed the solutions based on the first order sensitivity indicators.
+This approach was started 30 years ago and has undergone a number of rediscoveries and modifications.
 The sensitivity analysis was developed not only for synaptic weights, but also for any signals or group of signals in NN.
-This approach allows us to evaluate sensitivity to each neuron directly instead of an indirect estimate of the zero order \cite{Sietsma_1988}, \cite{Sietsma_1991}, \cite{mozer1989skeletonization}, \cite{Hagiwara}, \cite{Murase_1991}, \cite{yoshimura1992new} or a second order estimate \cite{Majima_1994}.
+This approach allows us to evaluate sensitivity to each neuron directly.

-The listed pruning procedures can be implemented in a unified framework: all the procedures correspond to the same algorithm in Fig.~\ref{alg:PrunMod} and differ in the assessment of sensitivity indicator and the selection of candidates for modification.
-There are two different ways to evaluate the sensitivity indicator: the sensitivity to synaptic weight or the sensitivity to signals (input, output, or intermediate).
-There are also two described approaches for selecting candidates for modification: globally or in several local sets (for the uniform simplification of all neurons or other structural blocks).

-Described approach can be easily applied to CNN.
+Pruning based on the first order sensitivity indicators can be easily applied to CNN.
 The main advantage of CNN is uniformity of all calculations.
 This means that procedure for removing of one synaptic weight becomes useless: it can complicate calculations instead of simplifying them.
-Essentially more reasonable is operation of removing of filters \cite{han2015deep} or, even, channels \cite{He_2017}.
-Proposed by A.N.
-Gorban \cite{gorban1990training},\cite{gorban1996neural} algorithms of sensitivity indicators estimation calculate them for each filter and each channel.
-This allows us to apply effectively the algorithm (Fig.\ref{alg:PrunMod}) to CNN.
+Essentially more reasonable is operation of removing of filters \cite{Han_2015} or, even, channels \cite{He_2017}.
+Algorithms of sensitivity indicators estimation \cite{gorban1990training, gorban1996neural, mirkes1998neurocomputer} calculate them for each filter and each channel.
+This allows us to apply effectively the Algorithm of NN pruning to CNN.
 Procedures of precision reduction can be applied directly to DL NN.

+The presented pruning procedures can be implemented in a unified framework: all the procedures correspond to the same Accelerated algorithm of NN pruning and differ in the assessment of sensitivity indicator and the selection of candidates for modification.
+There are two different ways to evaluate the sensitivity indicator: the sensitivity to synaptic weight or the sensitivity to signals (input, output, or intermediate).
+There are also two described approaches for selecting candidates for modification: globally or in several local sets (for the uniform simplification of all neurons or other structural blocks).

+The special sequences of pruning procedures allow us to form a special class of networks: logically transparent NNs, and then create a verbal description of an explicit algorithm for solving the problem.
+This approach was demonstrated on the problem of forecasting the result of the USA Presidential Election and eight explicit algorithms was generated.